You’re not to participate in partisan politics – Civil service head tells servants

 The principle implies that “officers and staff of the service should not participate in partisan politics”.

-It further reminded civil servants that as members of the Civil Service/Local Government Service “after being sworn in as a member of a District Assembly” they do not have the right to remain a member of the civil service, according to a Supreme Court ruling.
+It further reminded civil servants that as members of the Civil Service/Local Government Service “after being sworn in as a member of a District Assembly” does not have the right to remain a member of the civil service, according to a Supreme Court ruling.

 It, therefore, reminded all civil servants who might have filed their nomination to contest in the local level elections to take note of the existing law and ruling by the Supreme Court in “order not to put their career in the civil service at risk”.